enmyj/fastapi-example-ml/README.md

 In the wild, Rest APIs are often used to provide people with data from a database (withouth providing access to the actual database).
 Examples include weather APIs, sports APIs, USA Spending, etc.

+Rest APIs are also often used to allow people to embed access to their services into other applications.
+One such example is Strava (social fitness app): https://developers.strava.com/

 Another thing that's becoming popular is deploying ML models as Rest APIs.
 At ERI we typically deploy models by writing the inference results to a database with `RADR` or another BI tool pointed at it.

 However, at larger companies, the ML team might create a model (e.g., marketing model) and a product team might incorporate this model into their product by hitting a Rest API for inference results.
 One made up example using the Instagram scrolling feed: the IG "feed" team might be sending a user's personal information at an internal Rest API and receiving back an advertisement to place into that user's feed.